CASFRI/PostgreSQL-Table-Translation-Framework/doc/engineSpecs.md

 -   **Execution -** The translation engine is executed as any normal SQL function.
 It returns a SETOF rows of type RECORD.

--   **Translation file validation -** Translation tables are validated before being processed.
-Target attributes should match the attribute names and their order as defined in the configuration file.
+-   **Translation table validation -** Translation tables are validated before being processed.
+Target attributes should match the attribute names and their order as defined in the configuration.
 Helper functions should exist and no NULL value should be present in the translation table.